 - Have I included all expenses in the rate?

 - Am I allocating enough funds to sales and marketing?

 - Are there any underperforming services?

 It can be very useful to reach out to past and existing customers to ask about their purchasing intention and future marketing needs.
 The responses might provide you with good indications of where to focus on future sales.

 How FINSYNC Can Help You Achieve Your Gross Profit Goal

 One of the key aspects of achieving your desired gross profit is good cash flow management.
 With FINSYNC, you can analyze and forecast your cash flow for the months ahead so that you can make insightful business decisions based on real data.

 “The beauty of FINSYNC is that it’s obviously not just bookkeeping software,” says Mike.
 “Their ability to provide things like cash flow analysis and cash flow projections provides you with the visibility you need to make intelligent business decisions so that you avoid either overspending or not spending enough.
 It allows you to make better business calls on where you need to allocate funds moving forward into the future.”

-FINSYNC’s project tracking is especially helpful for marketing agencies, as it allows you to track the profitability of specific projects in real time.
-This can help you make adjustments as needed, and keep you on track to reach your overall gross profit goal.
+FINSYNC’s project tracking is beneficial for marketing agencies, as it allows you to track the profitability of specific projects in real-time.
+This can help you make adjustments as needed and keep you on track to reach your overall gross profit goal.